Lionk-Framework/Lionk/src/Lionk/Lib/Logger/README.md

 For the moment, this library is a simple default `Razor class library`.

-It will be used to log messages
+It will be used to log messages.